-University of Central Florida Board of Trustees/United Faculty of Florida NOTICE OF ARBITRATION

-The United Faculty of Florida hereby gives notice of its intent to proceed to in connection with the decision of the University dated and received by the NAME: DATE OF FILING: The following statement of issue(s) before the Arbitrator is proposed: This notice was filed with the Office of Faculty Relations, Academic Affairs on(date) by (check one): mail (certified or registered, restricted delivery, return receipt requested); personal delivery; other (specify) Date of receipt by Faculty Relations Academic Affairs: Signature of Statewide UFF President or Director of Arbitrations I hereby authorize UFF to proceed to arbitration with my grievance.
-I also authorize UFF and the University or its representatives to use, during proceedings, copies of any materials in my evaluation file pertinent to this grievance and to furnish copies of the same to the arbitrator. g the arbitration Signature of Grievant This notice should be sent to: CCASOFFICE OF FACULTY RELATIONS, ACADEMIC AFFAIRS Academic Affairs MH 331 4365 Andromeda Loop N Orlando, FL 32816-0065 UNIVERSITY OF CENTRAL FLORIDA
+APPENDIX E University of Central Florida Board of Trustees/United Faculty of Florida NOTICE OF ARBITRATION (Moved (insertion) [4] The United Faculty of Florida hereby gives notice of its intent to proceed to arbitration in connection with the decision of the University dated and received by the UFF State Office on in this grievance of: Deleted: NAME: DATE OF FILING: The following statement of issue(s) before the Arbitrator is proposed: This notice was filed with Academic Affairs on(date) by (check one): mail (certified or registered, restricted delivery, return receipt requested); personal delivery; other (specify) Date of receipt by Academic Affairs: Signature of Statewide UFF President, Director of Arbitrations, or designee I hereby authorize UFF to proceed to arbitration with my grievance.
+I also authorize UFF and the University or its representatives to use, during the arbitration proceedings, copies of any materials in my evaluation file pertinent to this grievance and to furnish copies of the same to the arbitrator.
+Signature of Grievant This notice should be sent to: UNIVERSITY OF CENTRAL FLORIDA CCAS, Academic Affairs, MH 331 4365 Andromeda Loop N Orlando, FL 32816-0065, Or via email to CCAS@ucf.edu Deleted:Section Break (Continuous)